-exposure of each case to evaluate whether there is a need to set up a provision and measurement of exposures as well as the disclosure of contingent liabilities.We focus on this matter because of the potential financial impact on the Ind AS financial statements.
-Additionally, the treatment of taxation and litigation cases require significant judgement due to the complexity of the cases, timescales for resolution and involvement of various authorities. necessary) and other evidence to corror management's assessment of risk profile in of legal claims.
-We assessed the relevant disclosures made i Ind AS financial statements for compliance In accordance with the requirements of Ind AS 3 as, borate respect n the --- --- ----------------------------
+We focus on this matter because of the potential financial impact on the Ind AS financial statements.
+Additionally, the treatment of taxation and litigation cases require significant judgement due to the complexity of the cases, timescales for resolution and involvement of various authorities.

-Emphasis of Matter

-We draw attention to Note no. 37 to the Ind AS financial Statements, which explain that as per management assessment lockdown did not have any material impact in the operations of the Company for the year ended March 31, 2021.
-The company will continue to evaluate the pandemic related uncertainty arising from second wave and update its assessment.

-Our opinion is not modified in respect of this matter.
+- We read external legal opinions (where considered necessary) and other evidence to corroborate management's assessment of risk profile in respect of legal claims. - We assessed the relevant disclosures made in the Ind AS financial statements for compliance In accordance with the requirements of Ind AS 37.